mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### Who Can See My Wireframes?

-The people you share them with, as described in the [People and Permissions documentation](/cloud/people/), as well as the site owner(s) and [some balsamiq employees](#what-are-the-guidelines-balsamiq-follows-when-accessing-my-data).
+The people you share them with, as described in the [People and Permissions documentation](/cloud/people/), as well as the Space owner(s) and [some balsamiq employees](#what-are-the-guidelines-balsamiq-follows-when-accessing-my-data).

 We use HTTPS and SSL (256-encryption) to transfer all data.
 Data is not encrypted when stored in our database (for performance reasons).